nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

     return dst.rename({"x":"longitude", "y":"latitude"})
 ```

-Now, we can make a 10-day Chl a composite:
+Now, we can make a 10-day Chl a composite.
+The `l2_flags` variable cannot be gridded using this function; if you need to use the `l2_flags` to mask out additional data, you can do that on the subetted granules before gridding.

 ```{code-cell} ipython3
 gridded_list = []